calccrypto/tar/README.md

 based on Wikipedia and the observed results of GNU Tar.

 This only works on Linux (or Linux-like environment, such as cygwin) due to the sheer number of POSIX header files being used.
+The minimum C standard needed is C99.

 The purpose of this is to be a tar library that can be used inside other programs, so that programs don't have to call